Chapter 7 Geographic data I/O

 raster::raster() (the main function used for loading raster data) silently sets off a chain of events that reads data from files.

-Moreover, there are many R packages containing a wide range of spatial data or providing simple access to different data sources.
+Moreover, there are many R packages containing a wide range of geographic data or providing simple access to different data sources.

 All of them load the data into R or, more precisely, assign objects to your workspace, stored in RAM accessible from the